jessiepelosi/ferntxms/Phylotranscriptomics/Phylotranscriptomics.md

 bash get_orthogroups.sh -l [list_of_taxon_identifiers.txt] -f [OG.fasta] -s [Y/N] -p [0 to 1]
 ```

-We first created a set of single-copy orthogroups for which at least 80% of the taxa were present.
+We created datasets where 60% (SCO60), 75% (SCO75), and 85% (SCO85) of the taxa were present and single copy.
 In the `OrthogroupSequences` directory of the OrthoFinder results, we ran:
 ```
 for file in *.fa; do bash -l unqiue_IDs.txt -f "$file" -s Y -p 0.8;done
 ```